yeshan111/alx-system_engineering-devops/0x00-shell_basics/README.md

-"1-listit" displays the contents list of your current directory "2-bring_me_home" changes working directory to user's home directory "3-listfiles" display's current directory in a long format
+"1-listit" displays the contents list of your current directory "2-bring_me_home" changes working directory to user's home directory "3-listfiles" display's current directory in a long format "4-listmorefiles" displays current directory contents, including hidden files (starting with .).
+Use the long format